crcn/tandem-old/README.md

 #### Safety

 Tandem provides safety measures to ensure that your web components are built correctly.
 Tools like typed definition file generation for TypeScript-based projects, QA testing tools (soon) to provide you with a screenshot of every visual state of your application, and automated visual regression testing (soon).
-Visual tooling is also crafted to ensure that you can scale & manage Tandem components to any project size.
+Visual tooling is also crafted to ensure that you can scale & manage Tandem components to any project size (todo - more on this).

 #### Automatically translate designs from Sketch & Figma